image description

 Pros:

-• Meter can be attached locally (as in picture to the right), or connected via a 30m cable
+• Display / meter can be attached locally (as in picture to the right), or connected via a 30m cable

-• A second meter can be daisy-chained off the first
+• A second display can be daisy-chained off the first

 • Supports standard protocols for configuration and statistics